Liberal democracy: Impact on economic growth

-Some argue that economic growth due to its empowerment of citizens will ensure a transition to democracy in countries such as Cuba.
-However, other dispute this and even if economic growth has caused democratisation in the past, it may not do so in the future.
+Some argue that economic growth due to its empowerment of citizens will ensure a transition to democracy in countries such as Cuba; however, other dispute this, and argue that even if economic growth has caused democratization in the past, it may not do so in the future.
 Dictators may now have learned how to have economic growth without this causing more political freedom.
 A high degree of oil or mineral exports is strongly associated with nondemocratic rule.
 This effect applies worldwide and not only to the Middle East.
 Dictators who have this form of wealth can spend more on their security apparatus and provide benefits which lessen public unrest.
 Also, such wealth is not followed by the social and cultural changes that may transform societies with ordinary economic growth.

-A 2006 meta-analysis found that democracy has no direct effect on economic growth.
-However, it has strong and significant indirect effects which contribute to growth.
-Democracy is associated with higher human capital accumulation, lower inflation, lower political instability and higher economic freedom.
+A 2006 meta-analysis found that democracy has no direct effect on economic growth; however, it has strong and significant indirect effects which contribute to growth.
+Democracy is associated with higher human capital accumulation, lower inflation, lower political instability, and higher economic freedom.
 There is also some evidence that it is associated with larger governments and more restrictions on international trade.
 If leaving out East Asia, then during the last forty-five years poor democracies have grown their economies 50% more rapidly than nondemocracies.
 Poor democracies such as the Baltic countries, Botswana, Costa Rica, Ghana and Senegal have grown more rapidly than nondemocracies such as Angola, Syria, Uzbekistan and Zimbabwe.
 Of the eighty worst financial catastrophes during the last four decades, only five were in democracies.
-Similarly, poor democracies are half likely as nondemocracies to experience a 10 percent decline in GDP per capita over the course of a single year.
+Similarly, poor democracies are half likely as non-democracies to experience a 10 per cent decline in GDP per capita over the course of a single year.